jdeguire/buildPic32Clang/README.md

     creating the device files.
 The default is 0, which will use one process per CPU.
 One per CPU is also the maximum allowed.
 - `--link-jobs`
-    Set the number of parallel link processes to run when building any of the tools.
+    Set the number of parallel link processes to run when building the LLVM tools.
 LLVM docs recommend one process per 15GB of memory available.
+Musl uses 'compile-jobs' for building and linking because its Makefile does not provide a way to separate those.
 The default is 0, which will use one process per CPU.
 One per CPU is also the maximum allowed.
 - `--version`
     Print the script's version info and then exit.